Torsion subgroups of small cancellation groups: Curvature

+\end{pr} \begin{proof} We only show the proof in the case of simplicial disc diagrams, case of square disc diagrams is analogous, and was already proved by Hoda.

-For a disc diagram the Euler characteristic $\chi(D)$ is equal to $1$.
-It can be computed by subtracting the number of its edges from the number of its vertices and squares.
-That is, each edge contributes $-1$ to the Euler characteristic and each vertex or square contributes $1$.
-Distributing $\frac{-1}{2}$ to each of endpoints of the edge and $\frac{1}{4}$ to the vertices of the boundary of each square we obtain:
+For a disc diagram the Euler characteristic $\chi(E)$ is equal to $1$.
+It can be computed by subtracting the number of edges from the number of vertices and triangles.
+That is, each edge contributes $-1$ to the Euler characteristic and each vertex or $2$-cell contributes $+1$.
+Distributing $\frac{-1}{2}$ to each of the endpoints of the edge, and $+\frac{1}{3}$ to each of vertices at the boundary of each triangle we obtain: